swiftlang/swift-evolution/proposals/XXXX-typed-based-private.md

 extension Gender {
     static func leakAge(of person: Person) {
-        // age is accessible because we are in the extension of a nested type in the same file return person.age
+        // age is accessible because we are in the extension of a type nested in the
+        // type same file
+        return person.age
     }
 }